MarcosTulioSDLV/Health-Tech/README.md

 # Health Tech Rest API (Backend)
 The Backend was built by a Rest API by using **Spring Boot and Java.
 I used some common libraries for this Rest API such Spring Web, Spring Data JPA, Validation, H2 Database and SpringDoc OpenAPI Starter WebMVC UI 2.3.0 (for the API documentation)**.

 The system ensures that there are no duplicate registrations using the Cpf as a unique identifier, if this information is provided (not mandatory).
-Similarly, for the cell phone number and home phone number fields, at least one of them must be filled with a valid number.
+Similarly, for the cell phone number and home phone number fields, at least one of them must be filled with a valid brazilian phone number.

 The system allows to register a new patient, update an existing patient and delete it.
 The insurance is selected from all available insurance previously stored in the insurance table.